Power-Components/livewire-powergrid/README.md

 {

         /**
-        * Reverts "price_formatted" to the database format and saves in 'price' field.
+        * Reverts "price_formatted" to the database format and saves in the 'price' field.
         *  $ 4.947,70 --> 44947.70
         **/